-Improved and New Infrastructure within the village to better manage and orientate visitors and achieve better balance between local residents way of life and coping with influx of large volumes of visitors.
+3. Improved and New Infrastructure within the village to better manage and orientate visitors and achieve better balance between local residents way of life and coping with influx of large volumes of visitors.

-Examples of the types of improvements that are needed include:
+Examples of the types of improvements that are needed include [annotated map to be added]: